kingbonio/angular-2d-game-engine/README.md

 # Change Log

-v0.13.0a
+v0.14.0a

-* Moved blood and other images into files in assets
+* Tidied config files so easier to implement characters/grid objects
-* Updated the character state icon to the bottom right with new images from files in assets
+* Added the "running away" character state in cases of low health

 ## Background Music credits